-Practical nurse students are placed in a variety of clinical settings throughout their academic program which provides students with a range of experiences with diverse populations, organizations, and agencies.
+Practical nurse students are placed in a variety of clinical settings throughout their academic program, which provides students with a range of experiences with diverse populations, organizations, and agencies.
 Cooperating agencies are located in both urban and suburban settings throughout Metropolitan Detroit and Southeastern Michigan.
-Clinical site placement consists of a weekly, eight-hour shift.
-Assignments at clinical sites typically are limited to weekday, day-time schedules (as early as 6:30 a.m.) but may include afternoon, midnight or weekend shifts as determined necessary by the director of nursing.
-If classes are cancelled at a Dorsey Schools campus, students on in clinical courses should still report, if it is open.
+Clinical rotations begin early in the program and continue throughout on a rotational basis.
+The clinical locations and meeting times vary according to the site and school scheduling demands.
+If classes are cancelled at a Dorsey Schools campus, students in clinical courses should still report, if it is open.
 Clinical students may wish to call their assigned clinical instructor in advance to ask if they should report to their site.